|

 cried.
 "Gloria's family are expecting us."

-reminded him.
-"Besides I just saw them at Carols by Candlelight and I'm
+him.
+"Besides I just saw them at Carols by Candlelight and I'm all sung out

 "Well, I'd feel better if Cap was home